pndurette/gTTS/docs/module.rst

 local 'accents' depending on the Google domain (``google.<tld>``) of the request, with some examples shown in the table below.

 .. note:: This is an **incomplete** list.
-Try different combinations of language codes and
+Try different combinaisons of language codes and
     `known localized Google domains <https://www.google.com/supported_domains>`_.
 Feel
-    free to add new combinations to this list via a Pull Request!
+    free to add new combinaisons to this list via a Pull Request!

 +---------------------------+--------------------------+----------------------------+
 |       Local accent        | Language code (``lang``) | Top-level domain (``tld``) |